Teachers

 Pre-K Class

-My name is Laura Blair, and I am excited to be joining the Woodside Nursery School family as the pre-K teacher!
+My name is Laura Blair, and I am the Woodside Nursery School Pre-K teacher!
 I taught for four years at Webster Presbyterian Pre-School and love the inquisitive nature and excitement of young students.
 I have a background in science and engineering, so I enjoy bringing STEM into the classroom.
 I am excited to meet my students and learn what they are looking forward to in preschool this year.

 Born and raised in Webster, I returned after college and currently reside with my husband, 14-year-old son, 12-year-old daughter, cat, dog, and frog!
 When I am not teaching, I enjoy reading, swimming, hiking, writing resumes and blogs, volunteering for PTSA, and watching my kids participate in activities like soccer and band.